codacy/codacy-eslint9/workspaces/docs-generator/docs/description/vue_html-comment-content-newline.md

 pageClass: rule-details
 sidebarDepth: 0
 title: vue/html-comment-content-newline
-description: enforce unified line brake in HTML comments
+description: enforce unified line break in HTML comments
 since: v7.0.0
 ---

 # vue/html-comment-content-newline

-> enforce unified line brake in HTML comments
+> enforce unified line break in HTML comments

-- :wrench: The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.
+- :wrench: The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fix-problems) can automatically fix some of the problems reported by this rule.

 ## :book: Rule Details